krishnakum88git/integ/src/pages/about/index.md

 indicatorColor: '#FA8231'
 iconName: 'user-friends'
 banner: '../../img/about.jpg'
+lists:
+  - title: Member and Provider Services
+    items:
+      - title: 1-877-388-5191 TTY – 711
+        icon: phone
+      - title: Hours - 8:00AM to 8:00PM
+        icon: clock
+      - title: Sunday through Saturday
+        icon: calendar
+      - title: October 15, 2018 through March 31, 2019
+        icon: calendar
+  - title: Sales Representative
+    items:
+      - title: 1-877-388-5190 TTY - 711
+        icon: phone
+      - title: Hours - 8:00AM to 8:00PM
+        icon: clock
+      - title: Monday through Sunday
+        icon: calendar
+      - title: From February 15th through September 30th, hours are Monday - Friday only
+        icon: calendar
+  - title: Enrollment
+    items:
+      - title: Enrollment Form Weblink
+        url: /
+        type: resource
+      - title: You may download, complete, sign and date an enrollment form
+      - title: Application Instructions Weblink
+        url: /
+        type: resource
+      - title: Once you have completed the form please fax it to
+      - title: 1-xxx-xxx-xxxx
+        icon: fax
+      - title: Or mail it to
+      - title: Integra Managed Care 1981 Marcus Avenue – Suite 100 Attention Medicare Lake Success, NY 11042
+        icon: envelope
 magnets:
     - new-to-medicare
     - plans
     - member-resources
     - providers
+disclaimers:
+    - Integra Managed Care is a HMO plan with Medicare and Medicaid contracts.
+Enrollment in Integra Managed Care depends on contract renewal.
+This information is not a complete description of benefits.
+Contact the plan for more information.
+Limitations, copayments, and restrictions may apply.
+Benefits, premiums and/or co-payments/co-insurance may change on January 1 of each year.
+You must continue to pay your Medicare Part B premium.
+The Formulary, pharmacy network, and/or provider network may change at any time.
+You will receive notice when necessary.
+Premiums, copays, co-insurance and deductibles may vary based on the level of Extra Help you receive.
+Please contact the Integra Managed Care for further details.
+Certain plans are available to anyone who has both Medical Assistance from the State and Medicare.
+Integra Managed Care is available to anyone with Medicare who meets the Skilled Nursing Facility (SNF) level of care and resides in a nursing home.
+Integra Managed Care complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
+    - Integra Managed Care cumple con las leyes federales de derechos civiles aplicables y no discrimina por motivos de raza, color, nacionalidad, edad, discapacidad o sexo.
+ATTENTION - If you speak Spanish, language assistance services, free of charge, are available to you.
+Call 1-877-388-5195 (TTY - 711).
+ATENCIÓN - si habla español, tiene a su disposición servicios gratuitos de asistencia lingüística.
+Llame al 1- 877-388-5195 (TTY - 711).
+Assistance services for other languages are also available free of charge at the number above.
+All plan materials and information is available upon request in a different language or alternate formats such as braille, large print and audio.

 ---
+### Integra Managed Care

 Medicare Advantage Plans are available to Medicare eligible individuals with Medicare Part A and B coverage and who live in New York City (all 5 Boroughs - Bronx, Kings, New York, Queens, Richmond), and Nassau County.
 Our Plan provides Medicare Beneficiaries with ALL Original Medicare benefits, including Part D prescription drug plus additional benefits not covered by Medicare.